 Note: A principal or staff member does not have the authority to open, search or otherwise deal with the property of a student without the consent of the student or a parent of the student.
-For example, a principal or staff member who removes a mobile phone from a student is not authorised to unlock the phone or to read, copy or delete messages stored on the phone - refer to procedure Temporary removal of student property by school staff.
-5. If evidence of inappropriate behaviour or online activities that maybe a potential crime (see Appendix 2 - Offences involving child exploitation material) is found, report the incident to police as soon as possible and provide them with any evidence you have gathered.
-Any further evidence gathering by departmental staff should cease unless police advise otherwise, however, principals may continue to investigate the matter for disciplinary purposes, subject to all laws and department procedures.
+For example, a principal or staff member who removes a mobile phone from a student is not authorised to unlock the phone or to read, copy or delete messages stored on the phone - refer to policy Temporary removal of student property by school staff.

+5. If evidence of inappropriate behaviour or online activities that maybe a potential crime (see Appendix 2 - Offences involving child exploitation material) is found, report the incident to police and provide them with any evidence you have gathered.
+Any further evidence gathering by departmental staff should cease unless police advise otherwise, however, principals may continue to investigate the matter for disciplinary purposes, subject to all laws and department policies.

-6. If the principal determines the online activity is not of a criminal nature, steps should be taken to request that upsetting or inappropriate content be removed as soon as possible.
+If the principal determines the online activity is not of a criminal nature, steps should be taken to have upsetting or inappropriate content removed as soon as possible.
 Please refer to the 'Removal of content' section of this document on page 10.